Contact us Start a Trial

 🎯 Conclusion

 • TerosHDL is a lightweight, underpowered open-source IDE for FPGA students, hobbyists, and independent designers with limited resources that can’t spend money on a tool that makes them work faster and better.
 It lacks semantic understanding and deeper design insights.
+About Teros.
 Teros Technology was funded through the European Commission’s Next Generation Internet programme, under grant agreement No 957073.
 On average, one major release was done per year.
+Last update was in March 2025.
 There is no information about a planned future release.

-• Sigasi Community Edition is the full version of Visual HDL for students, academics and non-commercial users.
-We understand a license fee for a professional tool like Sigasi can be too expensive for non-professional users.
-Therefore, we decided to introduce a Community Edition (CE) for students, teachers, and all other non-commercial users so they can learn and experience the advantages of Sigasi when designing a chip.
-When these students graduate, they have the advantage of being able to work in their professional environment with the tool they already know.
-The only difference between CE and the Professional Edition is that Talkback must be enabled in CE and info is send back to Sigasi for improvement of our tool.
-No professional support is included in the Community Edition.
+• Sigasi Community Edition is the free version of Visual HDL for students, academics and non-commercial users so they can learn and experience the advantages of Sigasi when designing a chip.
+The only difference between CE and the Professional Edition is that Talkback must be enabled in CE.
+The Community Edition can be downloaded here

 Product screenshot